- Liability depends on where the accident happened and who controlled that space, not just who owns the building.

 - Multiple parties can share fault: property managers, cleaning companies, HOA boards, landlords, and even tenants may all be liable depending on the circumstances.

-You have a limited time to file a claim in Colorado – typically two years from the date of injury for premises liability cases.
+You have a limited time to file a claim in Colorado.
+For most premises liability cases, that window is two years from the date of injury.
+Understanding who is responsible is the first step toward protecting your rights.

 The Short Answer: It Depends on Where You Fell and Who Controls That Space

-If you were injured in a condo or apartment building, the responsible party isn’t always obvious.
+If you were injured in a condo or apartment building, the responsible party is not always obvious.

 Unlike a single-family home, where the owner is clearly liable for dangerous conditions, multi-unit buildings involve a web of relationships: property owners, homeowners associations (HOAs), property management companies, contractors, and tenants.

-The key question isn’t “who owns the building?” – it’s “who had the legal duty to maintain the specific area where you got hurt?”
+The key question is not “who owns the building?”
+It is “who had the legal duty to maintain the specific area where you got hurt?”

 In Colorado, premises liability law holds property controllers responsible when their negligence causes an injury.
-That means the party that had control over the lobby, stairwell, parking garage, or pool deck where you fell may be legally at fault – even if they don’t own the property.
+That means the party that had control over the lobby, stairwell, parking garage, or pool deck where you fell may be legally at fault, even if they do not own the property.

-Why this matters right now: If you’re facing medical bills, lost wages, and an insurance company that’s pointing fingers at everyone but themselves, understanding the liability structure is the first step toward holding the right party accountable.
+Why this matters right now: If you are facing medical bills, lost wages, and an insurance company that is pointing fingers at everyone but themselves, understanding the liability structure is the first step toward holding the right party accountable.
+For injuries in the Denver metro, that groundwork is what turns a fall into a Denver premises liability claim an insurer takes seriously.
 Naming the wrong defendant can delay your claim or even cause you to miss Colorado’s statute of limitations.

 Condo vs. Apartment: Why the Legal Structure Changes Everything

 Most people assume condos and apartments operate the same way.
-They don’t.
+They do not.

-In an apartment building, the landlord or property owner typically controls and maintains all common areas – hallways, lobbies, stairwells, parking lots, pools, and gyms.
+In an apartment building, the landlord or property owner typically controls and maintains all common areas, including hallways, lobbies, stairwells, parking lots, pools, and gyms.
 Colorado landlord-tenant law imposes a duty on landlords to keep these areas reasonably safe.

 This distinction is critical because it determines who you sue.